7IBBE77S/Go/bookings/readme.md

 #Simple Web app

 Repo for booking and reservation app
-- Built in Go version 1.18
+- Built with Go version 1.18